wesovilabs/beyond/README.md

 ## What's AOP?

 > In computing, aspect-oriented programming (AOP) is a programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns.
 It does so by adding additional behavior to existing code (an advice) without modifying the code itself, instead separately specifying which code is modified via a "pointcut" specification

 * Extracted  from [Wikipedia](https://en.wikipedia.org/wiki/Aspect-oriented_programming)

+## Goals

+- Provide a handy tool that takes advantage of AOP to help us to build better code.

 # Getting Started